taed2-2425q1-gced-upc/TAED2_DataExplorers/README.md

 │
 └── tests                <- Directory containing unit tests for the project
     │
+    ├── test_api.py             <- Code to test the training
+    ├── test_api.py             <- Code to test the api
-    ├── test_models.py          <- Code to test a model
+    ├── test_evaluate.py        <- Code to test the evaluate
-    │
     └── test_preprocessing.py   <- Code to test the preprocessing

 ```